danjulio/gCore/lv_micropython/readme.md

 make -C mpy-cross
 ```

-The build and download Micropython to gCore.
+Then build and download Micropython to gCore.
 You can build it with LVGL configured to use either 16-bit RGB565 pixels or 32-bit RGBA8888 pixels (displayed as RGB666 by the ILI9488).

 To build 16-bit LVGL: